sysgears/apollo-universal-starter-kit/docs/deployment.md

 }
 ```

-However, if you want to deploy a mobile app, first create an account in [Expo].
+However, if you want to deploy a mobile app, first create an account on [Expo].
 Additionally, you need to set these
-three variables in Heroku dashboard:
+three variables in Heroku Dashboard:

 | Variable        | Value                      |
 | --------------- | -------------------------- |